-We’re ready to compile and flash our application on to the device, provision the Wi-Fi through the ESP Rainmaker Phone App, register a user to assign the device to, and begin controlling our peripherals over AWS IoT.
+We’re ready to compile and upload our application on to the device, provision the Wi-Fi through the ESP RainMaker Phone App, register a user to assign the devices to, and begin controlling the on-board peripherals as virtual smart home devices over AWS IoT.

-There are several folders at the root of the project you cloned or downloaded and extracted.
-For this tutorial, we will open the Getting-Started project in PlatformIO.
-First open Visual Studio Code and after waiting a few seconds for the PlatformIO extension to load, click the PlatformIO logo on the left bar, select Open from the left PlatformIO menu, click Open Project, navigate to the
+There are several folders at the root of the repository you cloned from GitHub in the last chapter.
+For this tutorial, you will use the Getting-Started project and perform the operations you need in PlatformIO.
+First open Visual Studio Code and after waiting a few seconds for the PlatformIO extension to load, click the PlatformIO logo VS Code activity bar (left most menu), select Open from the left PlatformIO menu, click Open Project, navigate to the

 Core2-for-AWS-IoT-EduKit/Getting-Started folder, and click open.

-On your mobile phone, open the ESP RainMaker Phone App, grant the requested mobile app permissions, press Add Device, and then scan the QR code displayed on your computer’s serial monitor (not the QR code on the device).
+On your mobile phone, open the ESP RainMaker Phone App, grant the requested mobile app permissions, press Add Device, and then scan the QR code ouput via the serial monitor in the terminal viewport.
 It will then go through the provisioning process, which includes Wi-Fi provisioning with your Wi-Fi credentials for your 2.4GHz wireless home network.
 After a successful Wi-Fi connection, the device will authenticate itself and your phone app will populate with multiple virtual devices that can be viewed and/or controlled.
 If the virtual devices are marked offline on the phone app after a minute or two, try scrolling down to refresh.

 With the virtual device listed and online in your mobile app, you can turn the on-board motor or LEDs on or off, adjust the speed of the motor, set the color and brightness of the LED bars, and view the internal device temperature.

-Once you are done with this application and ready to move on to other tutorials, you’ll need to first wipe the device firmware.
-However, you’ll need to stop the active serial monitor first since it’s blocking other communication to the port.
-You can stop the serial monitor by selecting the Visual Studio Code pane with the serial monitor running and pressing CTRL + C. Then to erase the flash memory, enter the PlatformIO menu, expand the Platform menu list, and then click the Erase Flash option.
-This will remove all the data on the device, including the RainMaker certificates that were used.
+Once you are done with this application and ready to move on to other tutorials, you’ll need to first erase the device firmware.
+However, you’ll need to stop the active serial monitor first since it’s blocking the virtual serial communications port.
+You can stop the serial monitor by pressing CTRL + C. To erase the firmware from the device’s flash memory, you enter the command:

 Powercycling the device with a empty flash will result in the device screen being blank and a audible ticking sound from the speaker.
 This is expected behavior as the device is continually rebooting itself without an application to run.